furkanemreagyel/furkanemreagyel/README.md

 ### 🌟 What I Do:
 - **Robotics:** On-Board Software Developer for Team DIANA, working on rover communication systems using ROS 2 and C++.
 - **Quantum Computing:** Experience with IBM Qiskit, quantum mechanics, and algorithm design.
-- **Software Development:** Skilled in Python, C++, and system-level programming for high-performance applications.
+- **Software Development:** Skilled in Python, C, and system-level programming for high-performance applications.

 ### 🛠️ Technical Skills:
 - **Languages:** Python, C, C++, MATLAB